 Level 1 includes assets and liabilities measured at fair value based on unadjusted quoted prices for identical assets and liabilities in active markets that are accessible at the measurement date.
 An active market for an asset or liability is considered to be a market where transactions occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
-The Trust's Level 1 instruments consist of cash, equity index funds and bond index funds.
+The Trust's Level 1 instruments consist of cash, and equity index funds.